Comprehensive LC-MS/MS-based phytochemical perspectives and osteogenic effects of Uraria crinita†

 Osteogenesis plays a vital role in the maintenance of bone health.
 Imbalances in osteogenesis influence the onset of several bone loss-associated diseases.
 The intake of Uraria crinita (Fabaceae) through dietary supplements is advised for childhood bone dysplasia.
 This botanical provides edible tonics and detoxifiers, and is also used as a folk beverage.
-We evaluated the osteogenic effects of a 50% ethanol extract of root of U. crinita on primary human osteoblasts (HObs) and initiated a novel comprehensive phytochemical strategy using liquid chromatography-tandem mass spectrometry (LC-MS/MS) for quality control of this functional food.
-Two isoflavones, genistein (5) and 5,7-dihydroxy-3′,5′-dihydroxyisoflavone (6), increased alkaline phosphatase activity (differentiation stage); the flavone glycoside, vitexin (1), and the phenolic acid, salicylic acid (2), enhanced the mineralization (mature stage).
-The isoflavone, 2′-hydroxygenistein (4), possessed high osteogenic potential among isolated compounds in HObs.
+We evaluated the osteogenic effects of a 50% ethanol extract of the root of U. crinita on primary human osteoblasts (HObs) and initiated a novel comprehensive phytochemical strategy using liquid chromatography-tandem mass spectrometry (LC-MS/MS) for quality control of this functional food.
+Two isoflavones, genistein (5) and 5,7-dihydroxy-3′,5′-dihydroxyisoflavone (6), increased the alkaline phosphatase activity (differentiation stage); the flavone glycoside vitexin (1), and the phenolic acid salicylic acid (2) enhanced the mineralization (mature stage).
+The isoflavone 2′-hydroxygenistein (4) possessed high osteogenic potential among the isolated compounds in HObs.
 It promoted osteogenesis-related stages and upregulated the gene expressions in a dose-dependent manner.
 The major compounds in the active fraction were quantitatively analyzed via phytochemical fingerprint detection.
 These LC-MS/MS-based phytochemical perspectives can act as reference standards in developing food supplements from U. crinita.